Had an issue with

 • State/Territory Fair Trading / Consumer Affairs: Government assistance under Australian Consumer Law (ACL) for service failures, misleading conduct, unfair terms.

-• ACCC: Report systemic issues (they don’t resolve single cases but action patterns).
+• ACCC: Report systemic issues (they don’t resolve single cases but can action patterns).

 • Airline Customer Advocate (ACA): If the core issue is with an Australian airline after you’ve tried the airline directly.